The Two RV Gypsies: Full-Time RVers

 Lee by the welcome to Whittier Harbor sign

 Below: Whittier is a boater’s paradise as there are unlimited opportunities to explore the many glaciers, islands, bays and fjords of western Prince William Sound, so close to it's unique seaside location.
 Marine wildlife viewing is popular as sea otters, sea lions, humpback, sperm, gray and orca whales can be seen in the area.
 Eagles, brown bear, black bear and blacktail deer can be spotted long the shores of the islands.
-Daily glacier and wildlife cruises depart from Whittier daily.
+While the two RV Gypsies were here, glacier and wildlife cruises departed from Whittier daily.

 boats